codidact/core/docs/windows-instructions.md

     to launch the application in this state.
 There should be a popup message in the solution explorer to "Switch Views", do that.

- 6. In `src/WebUI` edit the `appsettings.Development.json` file.
-Visual Studio likes to hide this file, you can reveal it by pressing the arrow button next to the `appsettings.json` file.
-Add your connection string, the edited file should look something like this:

-    ~~~json
-    {
-        "ConnectionStrings": {
-            "DefaultConnection": "Host=localhost;Database=codidact;Username=codidact;Password=codidact"
-        },
-        "Logging": {
-            "LogLevel": {
-                "Default": "Information",
-                "Microsoft": "Warning",
-                "Microsoft.Hosting.Lifetime": "Information"
-            }
-        }
-    }
-    ~~~

- 7. You can launch the application by clicking `Debug > Start Debugging`.
+ 6. You can launch the application by clicking `Debug > Start Debugging`.

- 8. You can run the integration tests by clicking `Test > Run all Tests`.
+ 7. You can run the integration tests by clicking `Test > Run all Tests`.

 ## Installation without Visual Studio